omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/2 Coding.md

    - Take inspiration from the course reader and write a Python program of at least 20 lines.
    - Make sure you have at least 5 comments to explain your code

-3. **Observation Criteria:**
+3. **Observation riteria:**
-   - Effort: Are you actively trying to complete the tasks?
+   - Effort: AreC you actively trying to complete the tasks?
    - Focus: Are you staying on task without getting distracted?
    - Understanding: Are you able to grasp the basic concepts introduced in the lesson?